Trusted Guide to Nurse Pay

 In California, it is mandatory that employers that haven’t established an alternative work week compensate employees at 1.5x standard rate of pay for any hours over 8 worked in a day.
 For any time worked beyond 12 hours in a day, it is 2x standard rate of pay, or double-time.
 This can mean that registered nurses picking up an extra shift or staying a few hours beyond their shifts can be extremely lucrative.

 For travel nurses, whose taxable rates, or standard rates of pay, tend to be lower, the overtime or double time multiplier is applied to a much lower number.
 This can translate to travelers being less incentivized to work overtime, as it’s not nearly as advantageous.
-For an in-depth look at nurse pay by state, check out this compensation report.
+For an in-depth look at nurse salaries by state, check out Nurse Salary Explorer.

 Some employment classifications, such as travel contract opportunities, may enable nurses to qualify for tax-free stipends.
 This qualification is discussed further in the Trusted Guide to Travel Nurse Taxes.
 Stipends for nurses typically come in three forms: lodging, meals and incidents, and relocation.